 I find two bottles of cough syrup and check the labels looking for active ingredients, how much, doing math.
 I curl back on the bathroom floor, shivering for hours.
 I hear House call my name from outside the door.

 Later I collect from around the house: orange juice, two large unopened bottles of cough syrup, a bottle of 100 proof rum, then sleep in the locked bathroom.
 I shift to a place where I am eaten by a huge furry animal, just after having shifted from another place where I watch a large cat behead a tiny, adorable one after an impressive fight by the little one.
 Inside the large animal is a world of warehouses and hallways where a work force is trapped inside.
 There is an attractive girl.
-With each thrust I tell her with my mind: die with me, be brave and die with me.
+I tell her with my mind: die with me, be brave and die with me.

 House is me, same as the LT during deployment, both of them using something they have going for them, good looks, rank as an officer.
-Just like Mom, I used hard work.
+Just like Dawn, I used hard work.
 Our chemistry got going when I started joking with House about his inexplicable dimple, one which allowed him to lie and get away with everything.
 Why would he then think that inevitably I would fall for it … How could that have been his plan all along … What’s the point of not being Real … What’s the point of House being so refreshed by someone who sees right through him if he then crosses the pond, changes his mind, decides he’d rather live off a dimple after all.
 Maybe he wanted a babysitter while he used.

 House steps into the house, home from his new job, flashing me a smile.
 I stand still and silently look at him, stunned that he could think me so dumb.
 Seemed like he only told me his story because it’s the story he tells people when they don’t fall for his dimple.

 I blurt out that he is to move out, I tell him he needs to leave.